takenet/blip-docs/source/includes/en/concepts2/handle-commands.md

 }
 ```

-In order to use the BLiP's extensions (like schedule and directory), it is necessary to send commands.
+In order to use the Blip's extensions (like schedule and directory), it is necessary to send commands.

 REQUEST